 What’s it like cruising now?

 One question a lot of people have about cruising now is how safe is it?
 Celebrity and other cruise lines have put a lot of work into making cruising as safe as possible to get the industry up and running again.
-Firstly you have to meet any requirements put in place by your departure port – which for Greece was either showing that you were fully vaccinated or had proof of a negative PCR test, and filling in a passenger locator form.
+Firstly you have to meet any requirements put in place by your departure port – which for Greece in summer 2021 was being fully vaccinated or showing proof of a negative PCR test, and filling in a passenger locator form.

 All adult passengers and crew on Celebrity Cruises sailings have to be fully vaccinated.
 And all passengers took a test at the port.
 This was prebooked through Eurofins and took a few minutes to do, with a 10-minute wait for the result before we could board as usual.

-Passengers and crew must wear masks onboard (except in cabins and when eating and drinking – though a fair few people did take them off outside as it was very quiet).
-As well as reduced capacity, there are reminders to socially distance, air on board is continuously filtered, cleaning protocols have been increased and there’s improved medical care on board.
+Passengers and crew must wear masks onboard (except in cabins and when eating and drinking – though a fair few people took them off outside as it was very quiet).
+As well as reduced capacity, there are reminders to socially distance, air is continuously filtered, cleaning protocols have been increased and there’s improved medical care on board.

-The day before departure all guests take another test, with the results sent to your stateroom, which you can also use as proof needed to fly home.
-UK travellers also need to fill in a passenger locator form and pre-book a PCR test to take on day two after arrival home as Greece is on the amber list (proof is needed for the locator form).
-We were cautious after not travelling for so long but it all felt very safe, more so than many places at home.
+The day before departure all guests took another test, with results sent to your stateroom, which you can also use if proof of negative test is needed to fly home.
+We were cautious after not travelling for so long but it all felt very safe, more than many places at home.

 Celebrity Apex review: The verdict

 Some long-term cruisers might find some of the innovations a bit of a change, but I think Apex might help tempt some new-to-cruise travellers to give it a try.
-If you’re looking for high-adrenline activities she might not be the ship for you.
-But if you want to get a taste of different destinations and have a luxurious enclave to return to, with great service and fantastic food, drink and relaxation facilities, then Celebrity Apex would suit you well.
+If you’re looking for high-adrenaline activities she might not be the ship for you.
+But if you want to get a taste of different destinations with a luxurious enclave to return to, great service and fantastic food, drink and relaxation facilities, then Celebrity Apex would suit you well.